 The minimum age to get a learner’s permit and to enroll in any driver education course is 15 years of age.
 You must have a learner’s permit for at least 6 months prior to receiving your license.

 If you are 19 years or older, driver’s education is not required.
 However, you will need to hold a learner’s permit for at least 3 months or take a driver’s education course (Homestudy) and complete 6 hours of driving with a certified instructor.

 A learner’s permit can be obtained by going to the DLD (Driver’s License Division) and passing a written exam of 50 questions with an 80% score.
 You may take it twice your first time there.
 Here are two websites that will help you.
 Http://dmv-permit-test.com and DLD.Utah.gov.

-The Homestudy course can be completed quickly.
-The book is $70.
-Most students work on the book simultaneously as they drive.
-Any questions are answered and explained during driving.
+The Homestudy packet can be completed quickly.
+The packet costs $70.
+Many students work on the packet when their friend is driving.
+Any questions can be answered and explained during their session.

 The cost of 6 hours of required road driving is $300.
 Cash, checks, Venmo or credit cards are accepted.
 Venmo is Dave or Lisa McConnell@davesdriversed – you should see a family picture or you’re not at the right place.
 There is a $10 fee for credit cards.
 Please make checks payable to Dave’s Driving School.

 The registration form is available in the car and is filled out on the first drive.
-You must bring your learner’s permit!
+You must bring your learner’s permit every time you drive!
 Money is collected the first time you drive unless other arrangements are made prior to the first drive.